 What if I don’t follow my provider’s process?

-If you don’t withdraw correctly from your units of study or course you will continue to be charged fees.
+If you don’t withdraw correctly from either your units of study or your course before the census date, you will continue to be charged fees.

 Make sure you keep a copy of your withdrawal documents and confirmation emails as proof.

-If you are studying more than one course, or at more than one provider, you must withdraw from each course and provider separately.
+If you are studying more than one course, or studying at more than one provider, you must withdraw from each course and provider separately following each provider's withdrawal process.

 What if I don’t withdraw by the census date?